How to Adjust From One to Two Kids

 The Ubbi pail I have came with a changing pad, and I always have diapers, wipes, rinse-free wash, and my Buckaroo Organic balms!
 If y’all aren’t familiar with Buckaroo Organics yet, you should be.
 I LOVE their balms for a few reasons.
 First, I know that I am putting the highest quality ingredients on the boys, and that’s a huge sigh of relief.
 Second, they smell AMAZING, are conveniently packaged, and are incredibly effective.
 If Bear is showing any signs of diaper rash, it really only takes one application of the Rootin’ Tootin’ Bottom Balm to cure it.
 No lie.
 I also stock both the Sleepy Spurs Calming Rub (made with organic essential oils) to help reduce anxiety during tantrums or right before naps and bed time, and the Mother Hen Organic Body Butter, which serves so many purposes: nipple cream, eczema relief (It’s one of the only products that works on Fischer!), baby massage cream, you name it.
 I’m obsessed with everything about their products and seriously, the names?!
 So.
 Stinkin’.
 Cute.
 (Which reminds me…check out the Stank Whip for certain stinky situations!
 Haha!)

 Food options are something I struggled with when we first had Fischer.
 And even though we had a ton of people dropping off food for us this time as well, it’s become such a challenge to find the time to prep meals, get everyone fed, etc. The whole “dinner-bath-bed” routine has gone from taking an hour to 2 or more!
 Not acceptable.
-I’ve been whipping out the crock pot way more often lately as well as relying on prepared food options from places like Snap Kitchen or My Fit Foods.
+I’ve been whipping out the crock pot way more often lately as well as relying on prepared food options from places like Snap Kitchen.
 And while dinner is cooking away in either the crock or the microwave, I dream of cooking regularly again.
 And hey, sometimes cereal is a great dinner option!
 Hehe!

 Certain situations call for a little bit of a splurge.
 I’ve never been one to use valet; I can park my own darn car.
 But lately, with two in tow, I want our outings to be more quick and efficient.
 And sometimes valet is the way to go.
 It can also be a safer option as there seems to be an increase of stories about women with children being targeted while packing up or unloading their cars.
 Yikes!
 I’ve also found myself giving in to the Instacart trend because sometimes the very thought of dragging my two kiddos to the grocery store just makes me want to cry.
 I felt guilty about splurging in these couple areas at first, but I had to get over that and realize that the stress I was avoiding was worth it.